 DCF investigations involve visits to the home and interviews with children without the presence of their parents.
 In addition, DCF may interview teachers, doctors, neighbors, babysitters, and others who have contact with the children involved.

-Representation from an experienced Westport child abuse lawyer could protect a family’s rights if an investigation oversteps the bounds of authority.
+Representation from an experienced child abuse lawyer in Westport could protect a family’s rights if an investigation oversteps the bounds of authority.
 An attorney can also provide advice about whether to answer certain questions or sign statements or agreements proposed by the DCF.

 What is the Definition of Child Abuse in CT?